fingerprintjs/sync-remote-branch/README.md

 ## Inputs
 #### `source` (Required)
-The URL (https only, SSH isn't supported there) to a repository to update from.
+The URL (HTTPS protocol only; SSH isn't supported) to the repository from which updates will be applied.
 The repository must be publicly available.

 #### `branch` (Optional)